-The exchange rates used for calculating the price of our overseas tours and quoted below were published in “The Financial Times” on March 27th 2013 £1 = 1.1825 Euros/1.5114 US Dollars/1.4411 Swiss Francs.
+The exchange rates used for calculating the price of our overseas tours and quoted below were published in “The Financial Times” on January 13th 2017 £1 = 1.15 Euros/1.22 US Dollars/1.23 Swiss Francs.
 Prices for your tour will be confirmed at the time of making your booking, but could be subject to a surcharge on the following items: currency, government action, VAT, enforced increases in labour costs, aircraft fuel, overflying charges, airport charges and increases in air fares.
 In all cases where a surcharge is applicable we will absorb an amount equal to 2% of the tour price, excluding any insurance premium, amendment fees and changes in VAT.
 Only amounts in excess of 2% will be surcharged with a £1 per person administration charge.
 If this means paying more than 10% of the tour price you will be entitled to cancel the tour plus a full refund of all money paid (minus insurance premiums and any amendment fees incurred).
 Should you wish to cancel because of this, you must exercise your right to do so within 14 days from the issue date printed on the surcharge advice.
 You will be notified up to 30 days prior to departure if a surcharge is due on your tour.

 a) No party member under 18 consumes alcoholic beverages without prior written consent of the parent/guardian.

 b) No party member smokes on coaches, in any accommodation, in any smokefree places or behaves in any other way which may cause a fire hazard.